I created these recipes for Tablespoon dot com. Click on the links below the images to see the recipes on their website.

 If you love cake and peach cobbler, you are going to go nuts over this dessert mashup.
 This naked Peach Cobbler Layer Cake combines a lightly spiced cinnamon cake with layers of cream cheese fluff, caramelized peaches, and crunchy brown sugar cake crumbles.

 This cake is the ultimate summer dessert.
 It’s loaded with peaches, has caramel dripping down the sides, doesn’t require any fussy decoration (even though I love that sort of thing,) and is just amazingly good.

 The fluffy cake layered with rich and creamy cheesecake filling was enough to make this dessert insanely good, but adding caramel-coated peaches and some toasty little crumbles of the cake coated in butter and brown sugar made this dessert, over the top.

-Enjoy two easy to make fall desserts loaded with your favorite fruit, an Apple Crisp Ice Cream Pie with an oatmeal cookie crust topped with vanilla ice cream, caramelized apples & cookie crumbles and a French Pear Tart on a sugar cookie crust with pastry cream and sautéed pears.
+Enjoy two easy to make fall desserts loaded with your favorite fruit, Apple Crisp Ice Cream Pie with an oatmeal cookie crust topped with vanilla ice cream, caramelized apples & cookie crumbles, and a French Pear Tart on a sugar cookie crust with pastry cream and sautéed pears.

 If you love apple crisp a la mode, this Apple Crisp Ice Cream pie is perfect for you.
 This simple dessert is easy to make starting with an oatmeal cookie crust topped with store bought vanilla ice cream.
 The pie is topped off with caramelized apples and crispy cookie crumbles.